Dick-a-Dick: Post-England tour

-He died at the mission on 3 September 1870.
-While in Warrnambool in 1867, Dick-a-Dick was introduced to Christianity by Lawrence and appeared strongly affected by the life of Jesus.
-He was not worried about the trip to England as he knew the captain had prayed for a safe arrival.
-Just before his death, he confessed his faith in Christianity and was baptised on 30 July 1870.
-Minutes before his death, Dick-a-Dick claimed to have seen the face of Jesus.
+While in Warrnambool in 1867, Dick-a-Dick was introduced to Christianity by Lawrence and appeared strongly affected by the life of Jesus and was baptised on 30 July 1870.
+He was not worried about the trip to England, as he knew the captain had prayed for a safe arrival.

+In 1875 Dick-a-Dick was transferred from Ebenezer to the Ararat Lunatic Asylum while suffering a ‘great depression of mind’ and for being suicidal and refusing to speak.
+He remained there for eight months and would spend periods of time there for the remainder of his life.

+In 1883 Dick-a-Dick was asked to track a toddler who had gone missing in Yanipy, near Kaniva, who had been missing for two days.
+He was able to locate her quickly and, as a reward, he was given money collected from locals and given a breastplate to honour his achievement.

+Perhaps encouraged by this recognition Dick-a-Dick applied for a parcel of land but this claim was soon rejected following the influence from one of the missionaries at the Ebenezer Mission.
+He then returned to living there.

+He died at the mission on 22 August 1886 after suffering from bronchitis.

 Questions about Dick-a-Dick's life

-There are conflicting reports of the age of Dick-a-Dick and his date and place of death.
+There are conflicting reports of the age of Dick-a-Dick and his date and place of death including the Australian Dictionary of Biography which lists 22 August 1886.
 While some sources give his date of death as 3 September 1870, there are several others which have him alive after this date.
 For example, a newspaper report from 1934 states that Dick-a-Dick was "about 50 years of age" when he was interviewed about his recollection of his tribe's meeting with European explorers MacPherson and Belcher in 1844.
 If that estimate was correct, it would mean the interview had taken place in the 1880s.
 Additionally, in Cricket Walkabout, their book on the 1868 tour, Rex Harcourt and John Mulvaney state that he "probably died about the mid-1890s".